cinaq/apple-shortcuts/README.md

-# Reminders2Calendar
+# Apple-Shortcuts

-This repo contains a collection of scripts that synchronizes reminders from Reminders.app to Calendar.app.
-It works best on iOS.
+This repo contains a collection of scripts that automate daily tasks for Apple Shortcuts.

-Background info located at https://cinaq.com/blog/2022/11/22/the-missing-link-between-reminders-and-calendar-app-on-ios/

 ## Installation

+Shortcuts are designed to be called by another shortcut that you must create.
+This design decision was made to allow for easier upgrades in the future.
+This means you should avoid changing the Shortcut imported from this repo.

 > If you have existing shortcut versions, remove them, download from this repo and import them again.
 You can keep your personalized shortcuts.